thegenemyers/DFA-SPEC/GFA2-spec.md

   * + one-or-more
   * [] a set of one character alternatives.

-Like GFA, DAS is tab-delimited in that every lexical token is separated from the next by a single tab.
+Like GFA, GFA2 is tab-delimited in that every lexical token is separated from the next by a single tab.

 Each descriptor line must begin with a letter and lies on a single line with no white space